alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 };
 ```

-But warning was about unknown type, isn't it?
+But the warning was about an unknown type, wasn't it?
 I recalled that previous such cases were solved by adding *deps.js* file to compilation, as suggested [here](http://code.google.com/p/closure-library/wiki/FrequentlyAskedQuestions#When_I_compile_with_type-checking_on,_I_get_warnings_about_%22).
 But for this particular case it didn't help, so I forgot about it for a while.

-So, I was at the point when compiler emitted one warning ignored by me and erroneous compiled code.
+So, I was at the point when the compiler emitted one warning ignored by me and erroneous compiled code.
 Hm…

-Next thing I remembered that with —debug directive code was working.
+The next thing I remembered was that with the —debug directive code was working.
 So in compiler source code I opened method which added options to compilation.

 ```java
 public void setDebugOptionsForCompilationLevel(CompilerOptions     options) {